WalletConnect/walletconnect-docs/docs/advanced/multichain/rpc-reference/solana-rpc.md

 ### accountChanged

-This methods is sent by the wallet when the active _account_ changes.
+This RPC notification is sent by the wallet when the active _account_ changes in the wallet UX.

 **Parameters**